eXpire163/fakeLaser/math.md

 I could imagine that having only one melody might get boring pretty soon. can you add 8 more success sounds please and play them in random order?

 I found a bug, when running out of time i loose all lives at ones (or maybe one per frame, not really clear). i should only loose one live and see the normal incorrect feedback and then go to the next equastion

+## NEXT

+Prompt 7

+Lets work on the design.
+I have mindcraft in mind.
+So Starting with a gras green background via timebar made out of mindcraft stones.
+Also adjust the style of all texts to the new mindcraft theme.
+If you don't find images that could be usefull. insert some placeholders and i try to find some.

+the timebar could also be a creaper that runs towards you and you can defend it with the correct answer and show it as a shooting arrow. just as an idea.